KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 The *Inspect layout* is where Ibl Set inspection is done.

-This layout is built around 3 components:
+This layout is built around 3 Components:

 -  `Collections Outliner`_ (core.collectionsOutliner)
 -  `Inspector`_ (core.inspector)